dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.App/ReadMe.App.md

-﻿# App Layer
+﻿# App Layer :car:

-In this layer we only register dependencies
+In this layer we only register dependencies and run the program.